netobserv/network-observability-operator/DEVELOPMENT.md

 ```

 Most notably change will concern the monitoring part which will use the platoform monitoring stack instead of the user workload monitoring stack.

+## Testing the github workflow

+Testing github workflows can sometimes be tricky as it's not always possible to run everything locally, and they depend on triggers such as merging a commit, or pushing a tag on the upstream.

+One thing you should do if you modified the workflows and/or the Makefiles, is to run the `hack/test-workflow.sh` script.
+It is not a silver bullet, but it will test a bunch of things in the workflows, such as expecting some images to be built, and correctly referenced in the CSV.
+But it cannot cover everything, like it won't push anything to the image registry.

+The second thing you can do is to push your commits to the upstream `workflow-test` branch.
+The `push_image.yml` workflow is triggered on that branch, just like when something is merged on the `main` branch.
+So, you can open the [corresponding page](https://github.com/netobserv/network-observability-operator/actions/workflows/push_image.yml) in Github to monitor the jobs triggered.
+Make sure on Quay that you get the expected images for the [Operator](https://quay.io/repository/netobserv/network-observability-operator?tab=tags), the [bundle](https://quay.io/repository/netobserv/network-observability-operator-bundle?tab=tags) and the [catalog](https://quay.io/repository/netobserv/network-observability-operator-catalog?tab=tags).

+Then, you can test the upstream release process by [following the doc](./RELEASE.md).
+Don't do a full release of course, but just create a release candidate (e.g. set version to 1.0.3-rc0).
+When the tag is pushed, it will trigger the corresponding workflow ([view on github](https://github.com/netobserv/network-observability-operator/actions/workflows/release.yml)).
+As above, you should check that the images are well created in Quay..
+It's fine if you tag from the `workflow-test` branch (or any branch).
+You can remove the tag after you tested.

+Finally, to test the per-PR workflow (pre-merge testing), just open a dummy PR against the upstream branch `workflow-test` (where you pushed your workflow changes), and add the usual `ok-to-test` label.
+This will trigger the corresponding `push_image_pr.yml` workflow ([view on github](https://github.com/netobserv/network-observability-operator/actions/workflows/push_image_pr.yml)).
+As above, you should check that the images are well created in Quay.